firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-view.md

 layout: default
 title: CREATE VIEW
 description: Reference and syntax for the CREATE VIEW command.
 parent:  SQL commands
 ---

 # CREATE VIEW

 Creates a view, which is useful to filter, focus, and simplify a data set for querying.
 Views provide a level of abstraction that can make subqueries easier to write, especially for commonly referenced subsets of data.

 View results are not stored for future usage.
 Each time a query references a view, the view runs its `SELECT` query.
 For this reason, views do not provide a performance advantage.
 Consider using a materialized common table expression (CTE) as an alternative.
-For more information, see [Materialized common table expressions](select.md#materialized-common-table-expressions-beta).
+For more information, see [Materialized common table expressions](./select.md#materialized-common-table-expressions-beta).

 The optional `IF NOT EXISTS` and `OR REPLACE` clauses are mutually exclusive.
 They specify behavior if a view with the same name already exists.
 If neither clause is specified, an error occurs if a view with the same `<view_name>` already exists.

 ## Syntax
+{: .no_toc}

 ```sql
 CREATE VIEW [IF NOT EXISTS] <view_name> [(<column_list>)]